Ama Yangri Trek - 3 Days

 • Chance to spot birds and Himalayan wildlife, making the trek a nature-lover’s delight.

-• Perfect for travelers seeking a compact 2–3 day adventure near Kathmandu.
+• Perfect for travellers seeking a compact 2–3 day adventure near Kathmandu.

-The 3-Day Ama Yangri Trek is an ideal escape for those looking to explore offbeat trails from Kathmandu in the Langtang region of Nepal.
-The trek leads to Ama Yangri, a sacred mountain standing at 3,771 meters, which the local Tamang people call the “Mother of the Yangri.”
-Among the Hyolmo community, Ama Yangri is considered a protective deity, believed to safeguard the villages from harm.
+The 3-Day Ama Yangri Trek is an ideal escape for those looking to explore offbeat trails from Kathmandu, spanning the scenic Langtang and Helambu regions of Nepal.
+The trek leads to Ama Yangri, a sacred mountain standing at 3,771 metres, which the local Tamang people call the “Mother of the Yangri.”
+Among the Hyolmo community, Ama Yangri is considered a protective deity, believed to safeguard the villages in both Langtang and Helambu regions from harm.

 Trekkers are rewarded with breathtaking views of snow-capped peaks, serene highland valleys, and vibrant rhododendron forests.
-Along the way, travelers are warmly welcomed by smiling Tamang and Sherpa communities, adding a rich cultural experience to the journey.
+Along the way, travellers are warmly welcomed by smiling Tamang and Sherpa communities, adding a rich cultural experience to the journey.
+The trek also passes through traditional settlements and terraced farmlands in the Helambu region, providing a glimpse into the daily life, customs, and hospitality of these Himalayan communities.

 Ama Yangri is one of the least visited and rarely climbed sacred mountains, offering unparalleled panoramas of the Annapurna, Manaslu, Dorje Lakpa, Jugal Himal, Langtang Lirung, Ama Yangri, and Ganesh Himal ranges.
-The trek also provides spectacular sunrise and sunset views, making every step of the adventure memorable.
+Sunrise and sunset views from the trail add a magical touch, making every step of this adventure unforgettable.

-For wildlife enthusiasts, this trek passes through Langtang National Park, home to unique species like the Red Panda, Himalayan Tahr, and a variety of Himalayan birds, adding an extra layer of excitement for nature lovers.
-The combination of mountain scenery, cultural encounters, and wildlife sightings makes the Ama Yangri Trek a truly remarkable Himalayan experience.
+For wildlife enthusiasts, the trek passes through Langtang National Park and the forests of Helambu, home to unique species like the Red Panda, Himalayan Tahr, and a variety of Himalayan birds, adding an extra layer of excitement for nature lovers.
+The combination of spectacular mountain scenery, cultural encounters, and wildlife sightings makes the Ama Yangri Trek a truly remarkable Himalayan experience across both the Langtang and Helambu regions.

 For a smooth and stress-free start, we highly recommend arriving in Kathmandu by 4 PM the day before we leave.
 This gives you enough time for a final gear check, a trip briefing with your guide, and to make sure you have everything you need before heading to the trek.